-Psycholinguistic experiments examining patterns of vocabulary growth have often shown substantial individual differences among children, both with respect to whether they show a vocabulary spurt, and with regard to the age at which the spurt is observed, if at all (Huttenlocher et al., 1991; Reznick and Goldfield, 1992; Ganger and Brent, 2004; Pan et al., 2005).
+Psycholinguistic experiments examining patterns of vocabulary growth have often shown substantial individual differences among children, both with respect to whether they show a vocabulary spurt, and with regard to the age at which the spurt is observed, if at all (Ganger & Brent, 2004; Huttenlocher et al., 1991; Pan et al., 2005; Reznick & Goldfield, 1992).
 Moreover, there is no agreed-upon method for identifying a true spurt in the course of lexical development of a child.
 Thus, what might be viewed as a spurt by one researcher may be considered as a gradual increase by another.
-For these reasons, another group of researchers have argued against the existence of a sudden spurt, and have instead suggested that the rate of word learning increases in a more linear and gradual fashion (e.g., Bates and Carnevale, 1993; Bloom, 2000; Ganger and Brent, 2004).
+For these reasons, another group of researchers have argued against the existence of a sudden spurt; instead, they suggested that the rate of word learning increases in a more linear and gradual fashion (e.g., Bates & Carnevale, 1993; Bloom, 2000; Ganger & Brent, 2004).
 Proponents of this view believe that the vocabulary growth rate is faster at early stages of word learning largely due to the properties of the input children receive from their environment (McMurray, 2007).
 Huttenlocher et al. (1991), for example, suggest that the acceleration in word learning during early stages might be in part due to an indirect effect of exposure, as reflected in the current levels of lexical knowledge in the learner.